 - Tracking rental equipment -- tracking assets and equipment that is rented out or leased out to customers.
-It can be anything from IT equipment to events management equipment
+It can be anything from IT equipment to events management equipment to heavy construction equipment.

 - Tracking of assets circulating between office and remote / customer locations -- may include containers that are sent to customers and are returned when empty, testing equipment installed at homes during inspections, beer kegs tracking, loaned demo equipment tracking, assets tracking at construction sites, etc.

-- Tracking of office and IT equipment -- tracking of office computers and other IT equipment, assign equipment to employees, perform audits to check for misplaced
+- Tracking of office and IT equipment -- tracking of office computers and other IT equipment, assign equipment to employees, perform audits to check for misplaced or missing assets.

 - Asset tracking in storage and logistics - tracking of client's assets that are temporarily stored in your warehouse and / or returned or shipped to a client.

-asset transaction (such as receiving new assets, processing rental returns, etc.) may include 50+ items you will save significant time by processing
+asset transactions (such as receiving new assets, processing rental returns, etc.) may include 50+ items you will save significant time by processing

-NFC is only slightly more expensive than QR code / barcode scanning.
-The cost increase is due to the fact that NFC tags are more expensive, and you need to outsource the tags production or purchase a special NFC printer.
+NFC asset tracking is only slightly more expensive than the QR code / barcode asset tracking.
+The cost increase is due to the fact that the NFC tags are more expensive, and you need to outsource the tags production or purchase a special NFC printer.

-RFID asset tracking system is much more expensive to implement than barcode scanning based or NFC systems.
-In addition to the software and service fee,
+RFID asset tracking system is much more expensive to implement than barcode scanning or NFC systems.
+In addition to the RFID asset tracking software and service fee,

 RFID scanners, RFID printers, possibly RFID mobile computers if you need to track assets outside of the office.

-- Automatic tracking of assets passing through a checkpoint (e.g. conveyer belts, people carrying assets through the gates, etc.)
+- Automatic tracking of assets passing through a checkpoint (e.g. conveyer belts, people carrying assets through the gates, etc.).

-- Assets that are not suitable for labeling, such as linens or clothing that need to be washed on a regular basis)
+- Assets that are not suitable for labeling, such as linens or clothing that need to be washed on a regular basis.

-- Requirement to discover and map real time asset location within a limited distance range (requires active RFID tags)
+- Requirement to discover and map real time asset location within a limited distance range (requires active RFID tags).